 Some key areas of the guitar to check: neck, hardware, electronics, body.
 Also check the intonation and action, and above all, make sure the guitar is something you’re going to love playing.
 Nothing is more demotivating than a crappy guitar.

-Watch the video below for more info on how to check all those things, and if you’re got your own tips, leave them in the comments below.
+Watch the video for more info on how to check all those things, and if you’re got your own tips, leave them in the comments below.

 If this short video wasn’t enough to satisfy your thirst for guitar-buying knowledge, then I highly recommend checking out my friend Colin Daniel’s videos that he’s created on buying an acoustic guitar and buying an electric guitar.
 Each video is over an hour long, (they’re both free) and you’ll learn a ton if you’re willing to invest the time.